fspseva/Public_Good_Open_Source_Beer/README.md

-# Public Good Opensource Beer
+# Public Good Open Source Beer
 Public Good offers an opensource beer recipe so you can create your own beer.

 Public Good IPA is a unique beer born from the culture of NFT communities.
 Inspired by the open source movement, its recipe, brand and label are in the public domain.